These are the best games available on the Oculus Quest 2

 This time, you're the robot

 So many sci-fi games and movies pit robots against humans, but this time around, you're the robot in a world filled with them.
-Insomniac Games, the studio behind incredible series like Ratchet & Clank and Marvel's Spider-Man have crafted an exquisite VR title that'll blow you away — both literally and figuratively.
+Insomniac Games, the studio behind incredible series like Ratchet & Clank and Marvel's Spider-Man, have crafted an exquisite VR title that'll blow you away — both literally and figuratively.
 Stormland was one of the first major games to incorporate true full-body physics and on-body inventory systems, as well as a movement system that makes you truly feel like you're living in the world of Stormlands.

 The Stormlands are floating islands in the clouds that you'll ascend to any time you're ready to begin missions.
 A full 12-15-hour fully-narrated story awaits you in this sci-fi world and dwarves many other VR games with its sheer scope.
-Players will find themselves flying through the clouds — a sea-like body that makes players almost feel like Superman — climbing mountains, exploring caves, and salvaging scrap to upgrade your parts.
+Players will find themselves flying through the clouds — a sea-like body that makes players almost feel like Superman — climbing mountains, exploring caves, and salvaging scrap to upgrade their parts.
 Remember, you're a robot, so tearing your arm off and replacing it with a new one is a literal pull and pop.

-Stormland has full co-op support, so you and friends can adventure through the land together.
-In some ways, it feels a bit like a Metroidvania title since you'll only be able to access certain areas once you have the right upgrade.
+Stormland has full co-op support, so you and your friends can adventure through the land together.
+It feels a bit like a Metroidvania title in some ways since you'll only be able to access certain areas once you have the right upgrade.
 This one requires serious VR legs, though, as flying, leaping, and the more advanced combat mechanics will certainly leave some newer players feeling like they've been lost at sea for a bit. —Nick Sutrich

 We may earn a commission for purchases using our links.
 Learn more.